mutaimwiti/rbactl/README.md

 9. Apply both the authentication and authorization middleware as required on your routes.

-10. Consider defining an authorization checking method (`can`) on your user model.
+10. Consider defining an authorization check method, `can`, on your user model.

     This can prove convenient if you still need to perform an authorization check without necessarily doing it at the routing level.